Windows Server 2003: Development

 Windows Server 2003 was the first Microsoft Windows version which was thoroughly subjected to semi-automated testing for bugs with a software system called PREfast developed by computer scientist Amitabh Srivastava at Microsoft Research.
 The automated bug checking system was first tested on Windows 2000 but not thoroughly.
 Amitabh Srivastava's PREfast found 12% of Windows Server 2003's bugs, the remaining 88% being found by human computer programmers.
 Microsoft employs more than 4,700 programmers who work on Windows, 60% of whom are software testers whose job is to find bugs in Windows source code.
 Microsoft co-founder Bill Gates stated that Windows Server 2003 was Microsoft's "most rigorously tested software to date."

-Microsoft used Windows Server 2003's kernel in the development of Windows Vista.

 Changes

 Several improvements and new features have been added to Windows Server 2003.

-Internet Information Services (IIS) has been upgraded to v6.0.There have also been significant improvements to Message Queuing and to Active Directory, such as the ability to deactivate classes from the schema, or to run multiple instances of the directory server (ADAM).
-There was also a notable change in the ability to create a rescue disk, which was removed in favor of Automated System Recovery (ASR).Other Improvements to Group Policy handling and administration have also been made.
-For the first time in the history of Windows Server, a backup system to restore lost files has been created together with improved disk management, including the ability to back up from shadows of files, allowing the backup of open files.Another important area where improvements have been made are the scripting and command line tools, with the improvements being part of Microsoft's initiative to bring a complete command shell to the next version of Windows.
+Internet Information Services (IIS) has been upgraded to v6.0.
+There have also been significant improvements to Message Queuing and to Active Directory, such as the ability to deactivate classes from the schema, or to run multiple instances of the directory server (ADAM).
+There was also a notable change in the ability to create a rescue disk, which was removed in favor of Automated System Recovery (ASR).
+Other Improvements to Group Policy handling and administration have also been made.
+For the first time in the history of Windows Server, a backup system to restore lost files has been created together with improved disk management, including the ability to back up from shadows of files, allowing the backup of open files.
+Another important area where improvements have been made are the scripting and command-line tools, with the improvements being part of Microsoft's initiative to bring a complete command shell to the next version of Windows.
 Other notable new features include support for a hardware-based "watchdog timer", which can restart the server if the operating system does not respond within a certain amount of time.
 On this version of Windows Server the Themes service is disabled by default, defaulting to the appearance of previous Windows versions (such as Windows 2000).